hadesbox/raml-api-designer-store/README.md

 To start the Api Designer you can __forever start server.js__.

 The mongo REST publisher (for the API Console and the proxy) is not started automatically so if you want it you should __forever start mongo-http.js__.

+#### HTTPS

+If you want to (you should) deploy this app over HTTPS use Apache as proxyReverse with your certs.